RickStrahl/BlogPosts/2019-09/Upgrading-my-AlbumViewer-Sample-to-.NET-Core-3.0/UpgradingMyAlbumviewerSampleToNetCore30.md

 I tend to run projects with `dotnet watch run` from the command line and the auto-restarts now seem considerably quicker than in 2.x.

 ## .NET Core 3.0 Updates
 Ok, so now let's take a look through a few of the changes I had to make to the AlbumViewer application in order to make it work with .NET Core 3.0.
-All of these are configuration changes that are essentially isolated to `Startup.cs`, which is a testament to the nice organization of configurability in ASP.NET Core.
+All of these are configuration changes that are isolated to `Startup.cs`, which is a testament to the nice organization of configurability in ASP.NET Core.
 While configuration can become quite complex in large projects, at least it's easy to find where you need to look for the configuration options.

+You can see most of the updates in [this commit on GitHub](https://github.com/RickStrahl/AlbumViewerVNext/commit/8a48e63ee60d04df05fe48a247cbd7ae29b6e31d).

 ### EndPoint Routing
 One of the new features of ASP.NET Core that was already introduced in 2.2 and has been moved front and center in 3.0 is **[EndPoint Routing](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-3.0)**.